chaitanya100100/Increasing-the-Action-Gap-RL-Pytorch/README.md

 # Increasing the Action Gap : New Operators for Reinforcement Learning

-Pytorch implementation of the Persistent Advantage learning operator proposed in [Increasing the Action Gap: New Operators for Reinforcement Learning](https://arxiv.org/abs/1512.04860) .
+Pytorch implementation of new reinfrocement learning operators proposed in [Increasing the Action Gap: New Operators for Reinforcement Learning](https://arxiv.org/abs/1512.04860) .
 This repository includes the source code for training, demo and action gap visualization, and trained models with 3 learning operators for 5 Atari games.

 ## Results